 Chemistry from a Christian perspective

 It's not just about the physical world at King's.
 Your chemistry professors are passionate about teaching, research, and sharing their joy of creation.
-They craft a teaching environment where you can focus on who you are as a chemist and a child of God, and what that means in terms of you and your future career.
+They craft a teaching environment where you can focus on who you are as a chemist and a child of God.

 As you visualize and interact with the molecular world, your professors want to bring you into a fuller appreciation of how subatomic particles reveal the fingerprints of the Creator.